-Physical Education is provided by our class teachers, providing students with the chance to develop their gross motor skills, specific skills for different team sports and preparation for inter school sport events.
+Physical Education provides students with the chance to develop their fundamental motor skills, specific skills for different team sports and preparation for inter school sport events.

-Students participate in a weekly Visual Arts program, with many students receiving awards at the Swan Hill Regional Show in October.
+Students participate in a weekly Visual or Performing Arts program, with many students receiving awards at the Swan Hill Regional Show in October.

 We are also serviced weekly by a staffed Mobile Reading van and fortnightly by the Swan Hill Regional Mobile library.

 The school offers intervention for students who require it through a tutor program and a range of educational support services including visiting speech pathologists, social workers and psychologists.
 We offer social, emotional, behavioural education through The Resilience Project, Respectful Relationships and School Wide Positive Behaviour Supports.
 In 2024, Lake Boga Primary School employed a Mental Health and Wellbeing Leader to further support the mental health of the students, staff and parents of Lake Boga.
 Our Chaplain also is onsite two days per week providing pastoral care and support programs.